buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 (base) ➜  ~
 ```

-If we want to make your gnome terminal as default again, repeat the last step and select either `0` or `1`
+If we want to make our gnome terminal as default again, repeat the last step and select either `0` or `1`.

 ## Limitations {#limitations}

-- **Slow.** While preparing for this blog, I came to know about a [blog](https://medium.com/@brianhague/why-i-switched-my-terminal-to-hyper-then-switched-back-f0bd06af4d7d#:~:text=It%E2%80%99s%20slow.,interrupt%20my%20workflow.) where the author describes his issues with hyper being slow, when he used multiple hyper windows.
+- **Slow.** While preparing for this blog, I came to know about a [blog](https://medium.com/@brianhague/why-i-switched-my-terminal-to-hyper-then-switched-back-f0bd06af4d7d#:~:text=It%E2%80%99s%20slow.,interrupt%20my%20workflow.) where the author describes his issues with `hyper` being slow, when he used multiple hyper windows.
 I never faced this.
 Might be in future.

 - **Issue with Nautilus.** Nautilus is the file manager for Ubuntu.
 Even after making hyper as default terminal, if we try to open the terminal via `right click` mouse via `desktop`, either it redirects to gnome terminal or terminal won't open.